North Macedonia - Balkan butterflies and mountain wildlife

 Day 1 Our flights take us to Skopje, from where we drive to our hotel, set on the Vardar river and surrounded by grazed limestone hills.

 Day 2 The slopes of the Vitachevo Plateau are our destination this morning.
 Around the scattered trees we will look for fritillaries, blues and skippers.
-Russian Heath will be at the end of its flight period while Woodland Grayling will be at the beginning.
 An afternoon walk in the Demir Kapija gorge should reveal plenty of interesting butterflies and dragonflies.
 Amongst the scattered scrub we will look for Olive-tree Warbler and Masked Shrike.

 Day 3 Today we head south to Pelister.
 Our first stop will be on the slopes above the Raec river, where Iolas and Osiris Blues fly, while the local gorge is a nesting site for Egyptian Vulture and Black Stork.
 Our main goal today will be the limestone Pletvar massif, where the real treat will be the country´s only endemic butterfly – Macedonian Grayling.
-We have a chance to see birds such as Rock Thrush and Ortolan Bunting.
 Interesting plants could include Campanula formanekiana, Viola allchariensis and Anchusa serpenticola.
-We also pay a visit to the 12th-century Treskavec Monastery.

-Day 4 Pelister National Park is an impressive mountain range that stretches between Macedonia and Greece.
-Today should be one of the highlights of the trip, hunting butterflies and alpine flowers up at 2,300 meters with views over three countries and Prespa Lake!
+Day 4 Today should be one of the highlights of the trip, hunting butterflies and alpine flowers up at 2,300 meters with views over three countries and Prespa Lake!
 Pelister has several butterfly species that are difficult to find elsewhere in Macedonia, such as Balkan Clouded Yellow, Balkan Fritillary and Ottoman Brassy Ringlet.
-Other highlights will be high altitude birds like Alpine Accentor and Golden Eagle, while mountain flowers include louseworts and violets.
+Other highlights will be high altitude birds like Alpine Accentor and Golden Eagle.

 Day 5 We will drive up to the Galicica Plateau, where we should find the high altitude meadows still blossoming with rare plants such as Astragalus mayeri and baldacii, Dianthus myrtinervius and Sideritis raeseri, and a variety of orchids.
 The scenery is breath-taking, with stunning views of both Lake Ohrid and the Prespa lakes.
 The butterfly list here should be impressive, with a great variety of blues and browns, fritillaries and skippers alongside Apollo and Clouded Apollo, Eastern Festoon, Powdered Brimstone and Balkan Copper.